kubakubakuba/webeval/docs/WebEval/dev/tasks.md

 # Task creation

-Each task is created by a single `.toml` file.
+Each task is defined by a single `.toml` file.
 The file should be located inside the `web/tasks/` directory.

 # On this page